AndrewHoehn/Content_Slurpers/README.md

 This tool is intended for legitimate use cases such as archiving, research, or personal use.
 Always ensure you have the right to download content from the target domain and adhere to the website's terms of service and robots.txt file.

-# PDF Directory Spider and Text Extractor
+# PDF_Text_Converter.py

-This Python script spiders through a specified directory and its subdirectories, locating all PDF files and extracting their text content into a single (or multiple) text file(s).
-It's designed to maintain basic formatting and clarity, making the extracted text suitable for further processing or analysis, including ingestion by AI models.
+This tool turns a directory full of PDFs (and sub-directories) into a single text file, while trying to preserve some formatting.

 ## Features